Varicose Veins Causes, Symptoms, And Diagnosis

 Symptoms Of Varicose Veins You Might Be Experiencing

 Varicose veins appear in dark blue, swollen and twisted under skin.
 The symptoms include itching over the vein or burning sensation in the legs.
 The symptoms get serious too with leg swelling, skin discoloration, stretching and scaling of skin.
 You might also experience tingling and vibrating sensation in your legs.

 Varicose veins are not a sign of caution, but in some cases varicose veins point out for a blockage in the deeper veins called deep vein thrombosis.
 If you have this problem, you should get treated for it.

 Your doctor will take a look at your limbs.
 Varicose veins are easy to see, especially when you stand up.
 Your doctor will check your legs for tender areas, swelling, sores, skin color changes and other signs of skin breakdown.
 You might need further tests if you plan to have treatment or if you show signs of a deep vein problem.

-Your condition might also demand an ultrasound test to check if your veins are functioning normally.
+Your condition might also demand an ultrasound test called a color doppler scan to check if your veins are functioning normally.
 Although it’s not very common, your doctor might tell you to go for an Angiogram to get a more detailed look at the blood flow.

 Physical activities like exercising, lifting your legs while resting and not crossing them when sitting, helps keep varicose veins at bay!
 Likewise, wearing loose clothing and avoiding standing for long periods also help.